Listen to the related podcast episode for this post.

 One of the biggest reasons for change is that I could own my content.
 The big podcast providers (Apple Podcasts, Spotify, etc.) have their own analytics tracking that you can view.
-These typically go well beyond what Anchor and other podcast host can provide.
+These typically go well beyond what Anchor and other podcast hosts can provide.
 Data is a huge driving factor for any business so it is important to have access.
-With Anchor they are pushing everything for you and they make it difficult to gain access to those extra analytics.
+With Anchor, they are pushing everything for you and they make it difficult to gain access to those extra analytics.

 While the interface for Anchor may be convenient it is lacking in a lot of editing features.
 Your audio can only be trimmed and split, which is not substantial enough to provide good audio.
 You can always edit it outside of Anchor but then what is the point of using Anchor?

 Anchor is free which is great for starting out.
-But remember, if something is free then you are you product.
+But remember, if something is free then you are the product.
 Anchor tends to own most of the content and attempts to push its brand on everything.
 Paid podcast hosts help you build your own brand which is incredibly important for the growth and success of your podcast.

 So, I decided to make the switch.
 When considering a new podcast host I was looking for one with a decent amount of features, ease of use, and room to grow.
-After a lot of research I settled on Transistor*.
+After a lot of research, I settled on Transistor*.

 So far it has been a great service!
 I got transferred over within a few minutes (besides redirecting my old feed).
 I adjusted a few settings and I was all set!
 Most time I spent was on getting the website the way I wanted it.

-As a web developer I had considered a custom website for my podcast.
+As a web developer, I had considered a custom website for my podcast.
 At this stage, I did not want to go through the extra work to make one so I used the built-in Transistor site.
 I found this to be a great improvement over Anchor’s solution, which felt more like a player on their server.
 My podcast website on Transistor is an actual website and it allows you to have a custom domain instead of using their info.

-In addition to the website Transistor packs a lot of features into its subscription plan.
+In addition to the website, Transistor packs a lot of features into its subscription plan.